EgeEken/EgeEken/README.md

 ## Website / Portfolio: <a href="https://egeeken.github.io"> egeeken.github.io </a>

-Welcome to my GitHub page, this is where I upload most of the personal projects I've been working on, as well as some links for social media and my CV.
+Welcome to my GitHub page, this is where I upload most of the personal projects I've been working on, also some links to my social media, CV and portfolio website.

 ## Links
 <a target="_blank" href="https://www.linkedin.com/in/tarikegeeken/">